theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Alcyone, then, was born this time in a female body in the year 15,402 B.C. in Rahana, in the Oudh district of India.
 Her father, Cetus was the priest of a religion about which there seemed to be much mystery.
 Although he himself was unquestionably of Aryan descent, the religion was certainly aboriginal, for it was at the same time too elaborate and too barbarous for the joyous-hearted Aryans.

 It may well have been the seed from which Kali worship has since arisen, for it consisted mainly of gloomy rites to a bloodthirsty female deity.
 There was a good deal of reckless gaiety about the outer side of this faith, but through it all there always rang a sombre note of gloom and fear.
-Many secret services were held to which only the
-' initiated'

-were admitted, and at these the most horrible rites of the darker magic were freely practiced.
+Many secret services were held to which only the 'initiated' were admitted, and at these the most horrible rites of the darker magic were freely practiced.
 Many parts of some of these services were held in a language incomprehensible to the people, but at the same time some of the recitations were at least partially
 Sanskrit.

 Alcyone' s father was a fit person for such a faith, a stern, reserved and gloomy man, but nevertheless a person of very great influence.
 He was supposed to have won many powers by sacrifices and austerities, and was further credited with readiness to use them for evil in a great many ways.
 Her mother, Cancer, was not unkind, but was always in a condition of anxiety and terror, which speedily communicated itself to the child.
 The latter lived a rather frightened and neglected life; she was not actually badly treated, and as she was not admitted to the inner services, she saw nothing definite of the more unnecessary horrors of her religion, but the gloom and the fear of the inner circles reacted upon her childhood miserable with vague terrors.